GerHobbelt/Backbone.Validator/README.md

 # Backbone.Validator

+Validation framework for Backbone that allows you to set reasonable defaults (http://toddself.github.com/Backbone.Validator)

 ## Versions

 * 0.92.1 - Added `is_instance` pre-defined validator
 * 0.92.0 - Cleaned up the code a little, removed console.log statements, and changed `to_equal` to use `_.isEqual` for better comparison.
 Added comments for annotated source code, and started porting in tests from our internal codebase.
 Matching latest Backbone version tested against.
 * 0.4.3 - IE doesn't support `Array.prototype.indexOf`, switched to `_.indexOf()`